X

 Whether you're in the process of designing your bedroom wardrobe or need to improve the airflow in your existing unit, here are 4 effective ways to optimise ventilation:

 Using aerated baskets, racks, drawers and other units that can be easily height-adjusted is an excellent idea.
-They are easy to install, fashion-forward and can be customized to suit your style.
+They are easy to install, fashion-forward and can be customised to suit your style.

 A commonly used way to ventilate both your bedroom and wardrobes, these specially designed bricks are a simple way of managing potential mould issues.
 Consult with your design team about how to go about implementing them.